wfailla/un-orchestrator/use-cases/elastic_router/elastic_router_files/README.md

     docker exec -it 2_ovs1 ovs-ofctl dump-flows ovs1

 The Orchestrator of the UN has now deployed a Control App (`ctrl` container) and a Data Path (`ovs` container).
-The elastic router control app deployed in the `ctrl` container has a rest api exposed at port 9000, which can be used to manually trigger a scale action via the Cf-Or interfac eof the UN orchestrator:
+The elastic router control app deployed in the `ctrl` container has a rest api exposed at port 9000, which can be used to manually trigger a scale action via the Cf-Or interface of the UN orchestrator:

-* `curl -X GET localhost:9000/scale/out` triggers a scale out action and scales the elasticr router to 4 data path containers instead of one.
+* `curl -X GET localhost:9000/scale/out` triggers a scale out action and scales the elastic router to 4 data path containers instead of one.

 * `curl -x GET localhost:9000/scale/in` triggers a scale in action and deploys again one data path container.